hhenson/hgraph/docs/source/programming_model/mental_model.rst

 There are some obvious potential exceptions, such as a cryptographically secure random number generator.
-However, as a rule, ensure this constraint is maintained as back-testing / simulation depends on repeatability to be able to useful.
+However, as a rule, ensure this constraint is maintained as back-testing / simulation depends on repeatability in order to be useful.

 The advantage of state being supplied means that the functions can even be simulated in testing with different states without needing to be run through the paths required